bionlplab/bioc/README.md

 [BioC XML / JSON format](http://bioc.sourceforge.net/) can be used to share text documents and annotations.

+[Brat standoff format](https://brat.nlplab.org/standoff.html) is created by the brat annotation tool to store annotations on disk in a standoff format. annotations are stored separately from the annotated document text, which is never modified by the tool.

+[PubTator format](https://www.ncbi.nlm.nih.gov/research/pubtator/) is used by the PutTator Central system.

 `bioc` exposes an API familiar to users of the standard library `marshal` and `pickle` modules.